ppy/osu-wiki/news/2019/2019-10-05-beatmap-spotlights-summer-2019.md

 [![](/wiki/shared/news/2019-10-05-beatmap-spotlights-summer-2019/catch/illusion.jpg?1)](https://osu.ppy.sh/beatmapsets/972887)

-Being the first Featured Artist mapset for ::Jemzuu::{ user=7890134 } (Previously known as AJamez), along with the collaboration from ::JBHyperion::{ user=4879508 } and [alienflybot](https://osu.ppy.sh/users/alienflybot), this mapset manages to show challenges with different mapping styles in a neat spread.
+Being the first Featured Artist mapset for ::Jemzuu::{ user=7890134 } (Previously known as AJamez), along with the collaboration from ::JBHyperion::{ user=4879508 } and ::alienflybot::{ user=636114 }, this mapset manages to show challenges with different mapping styles in a neat spread.

 Majeure has fun and technical streams with tap dashes and wiggles, which are especially challenging with HD mod on.
 AFB's Rain proposes a simple and comfortable flow with some 1/4 normal dashes and gimmick 1/6 jumps.
 Hyperion's Platter focuses on providing varying flow and gimmicky walks, being a wonderful step-up difficulty for newbie players.